-No environmental disadvantages were identified for this alternative.
+No environmental disadvantages were identified for this alternative during the alternative screening process.

 RETAINED.
-VIG Alternative C would be feasible, meet the project objectives, and reduce potentially significant effects of the proposed Valley-Ivyglen Project.
+VIG Alternative C would be feasible, meet the project objectives, and could reduce potentially significant effects of the proposed Valley-Ivyglen Project.
 Therefore, this alternative was retained for further consideration in the EIR.